neu-pdi/cs2100-public-resources/lecture-notes/l13-pandas-numpy.md

 ## Use Pandas to parse files of tabular data
 ## Use Pandas and Numpy to calculate basic statistics for tabular data
-## Be aware of the uses and drawbacks of default parameters and variable argument lists
 ## Raise an exception (introduced in the context of files)